 Bayh-Dole requires uniform agency invention procurement practices.

-The Bayh-Dole Act makes uniform federal agency policy for delivery of invention rights in funding agreements with universities, other non-profit organizations, and small businesses.
-The implementing regulations at 37 CFR 401 authorize agencies to tailor the requirements for implementation, and so various implementations are found in the Federal Acquisition Regulations, Defense Federal Acquisition Regulations and in agency supplements to these regulations.
-Further, agencies may declare exceptional circumstances and further modify the patent rights clause to direct the disposition of title in subject inventions under a given funding agreement.
+The Bayh-Dole Act makes uniform federal agency policy for delivery of rights in subject inventions in funding agreements involving as contractors nonprofits, businesses, and inventors.
+The implementing regulations at 37 CFR 401 authorize agencies to tailor the requirements for implementation, and so various implementations are found for federal contracting in the Federal Acquisition Regulations, Defense Federal Acquisition Regulations, and in agency supplements to these regulations.
+Under Bayh-Dole, federal agencies may declare exceptional circumstances and modify the patent rights clause to direct the disposition of title in subject inventions under a given funding agreement.
 To ascertain what patent rights clause is operating, one must consult the funding agreement under which the subject invention was made.

 Bayh-Dole is implemented through patent rights clauses in funding agreements.